cyrusimap/cyrus-imapd/doc/source/imap/installation/distributions/rhel.rst

     # :command:`testsaslauthd -u cyrus -p YOUR-PASSWORD`

+You should get an ``0: OK "Success."`` message.

-If this does not succeed, see :ref:`sasl-troubleshooting-saslauthd`.
+.. todo:: If this does not succeed, see  ref `sasl-troubleshooting-saslauthd`.

 Start the service, and ensure the service starts up when the system
 boots: